maere/Portfolio/README.md

 >
 > Here is the [code](https://github.com/maere/addressbooklocal) for the project.
 (You can see a palimpsest of sorts for previous iterations of the code as code that was commented out.)
 >
-> Notes:  We originally wrote a basic search implementation, and later refactored search to use lambdas.
+> Note:  We originally wrote a basic search implementation, and later refactored search to use lambdas.
 But when I went to deploy the app, it was restricted to Java 7 and our search function was unsupported, since lambdas only work in Java 8.
 The search function will need to be refactored to work in this deployment environment.

 ----------